 Fellow responsibilities also include night and weekend work related to evaluating urgent medical problems throughout the academic year.
 “On-call” responsibilities would be equally divided among the 2 fellows.
-(If there is only one clinical fellow in a given year, that one fellow would assume all the on-call responsibility, although that fellow would receive 4 additional weekends over and above their vacation allowance throughout the year free of responsibilities).
+(The number of fellows may vary from 1-3, so the amount of call that will be required cannot be stated with certainty.
+If there is only 1 fellow the faculty will assume some of the call that would have been performed by the second fellow.
+In such a case, the fellow would receive 4 additional weekends over and above their vacation allowance throughout the year free of responsibilities).

 For Ophthalmology-trained fellows, a ½ day per week for six months must be spent in the MEEI emergency room, and another ½ day per week for six months must be in the Comprehensive Ophthalmology service.